Stochastic Geometry Modeling of Cellular V2X Communication Over Shared Channels: System Model

-We consider the cellular BSs are spatially distributed in $\mathbb{R}^{2}$ according to the 2D PPP with intensity, $\lambda_b$.
+The V2N segment of infrastructure mode consists of cellular macro base-stations (BSs).
+In this paper, the cellular BSs are spatially distributed in $\mathbb{R}^{2}$ according to the 2D PPP with intensity $\lambda_b$.
 This model for macro BSs has been validated to be as accurate to the typical hexagonal grid model \cite{jo2012heterogeneous}.
-We assume that each base-station will always have at least one V2X node connected with the BS in the uplink.
-Due to the shared spectrum between the V2V communication and the V2B communication, there will exist interference between them.
+We assume that each base-station in V2N will always have at least one vehicular node connected with it in the uplink. {Due to the shared spectrum between the direct and V2N links, interference will exist between them.
+For simplicity, the V2N communication in infrastructure mode are referred as network mode throughout rest of the paper.}